michael-van-vuuren/csci5612/src/content/models/svm.md

 [Image source](https://botpenguin.com/glossary/kernel-method)

 In a hard margin SVM, the algorithm seeks the hyperplane that perfectly separates the classes with the maximum margin, and allows for no misclassifications.
-On the other hand, a soft margin SVM relaxes this constraint, and permits some misclassifications (called slack variables) in the training data in exchange for a wider margin and better generalization.
+If the data clusters are close, then the margin can be really small or impossible to create.
+On the other hand, a soft margin SVM relaxes this constraint, and allows for some misclassified points (called slack points) in the training data in exchange for a bigger margin.
+In most cases, soft margin SVM is used because it is more robust.

 ![SVM1](/images/svm/svm-im1.png)

 [Image source](https://www.ibm.com/think/topics/support-vector-machine)

-SVMs work well on high dimensional data, so they are commonly used for text classification (which it is used for in this section), image classification, and finance.
+SVMs work well on high dimensional data, so they are commonly used for text classification (which is covered in this section), image classification, and finance models.

 ### Questions